ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The processing of Encrypted JWPs is identical to the processing of other JWEs.

+The `cty` (content type) JWE Header Parameter is used to indicate that the content of the JWE is a JWP.
+The `cty` value of the JWE SHOULD be the same as the `typ` (type) JWP Header Parameter value of the JWP.
+If the JWP has no `typ` value, then the following JWE Header Parameter `cty` (content type) values SHOULD be used:

-A `cty` (content type) Header Parameter value of `jwp` is used to indicate that the content of the JWE is a JWP using the JWP Compact Serialization.
+* `jwp` is used to indicate that the content of the JWE is a JWP using the JWP Compact Serialization.
-A `cty` (content type) Header Parameter value of `jwp+json` is used to indicate that the content of the JWE is the UTF-8 encoding of a JWP using the JWP JSON Serialization.
+* `jwp+json` is used to indicate that the content of the JWE is the UTF-8 encoding of a JWP using the JWP JSON Serialization.

-In both cases, the `cty` (content type) Header Parameter MUST be present unless the application knows that the encrypted content is a JWP by another means or convention, in which case the `cty` value would typically be omitted.
+The `cty` (content type) Header Parameter MUST be present unless the application knows that the encrypted content is a JWP by another means or convention, in which case the `cty` value MAY be omitted.

 # Security Considerations {#SecurityConsiderations}